How long are you going for and for what purpose?

 Hello, You could do a lot worse than the V Hotel Lavender, which is a reasonably priced, 4 star hotel in a good central location.

 I agree with Dave that the V Hotel Lavender is pretty good.
 I usually stay at Hotel 81 on Dickson which is located in the city area, within Singapore's “Little India” as that is the area of town I know best as well.
 It is a 4 star hotel and decently priced.
 It is best to book directly with them, though, as if you do wi-fi is free.
 Otherwise, they may charge you (although they've been kind enough to give me the password for free in the past--it changes daily).
-I also like the Albert Court hotel, on the edge of Little India, which is also not very expensive. over 6 years ago
+I also like the Albert Court hotel, on the edge of Little India, which is also not very expensive. almost 7 years ago

 Every time I go to Singapore I always get a room at Santa Grand.
 Last year it was at Santa Grand Bugis which is in between two MRT Stations, which would be about 10 minutes walk to either station.
 This year I stayed at one of the Santa Grand Hotels in Chinatown which is just 5 minutes or less walk from the MRT.
 Both are very good and have clean rooms.
 Santa Grand Hotel in Chinatown did not offer free breakfast though but there are food places outside the hotel.